The Noodle Bowl

 When noodle bowls won the poll last week, I was excited and scared.
 It’s one of those things that seems so simple, but is really hard to make well.

-I think my final bowl was really solid.
+I think my final Mushroom Tofu Noodle Bowls were really solid.
 It was not the best noodle bowl I’ve had in my life, but I would be happy to eat it regularly.
 The flavors were deep and spicy and I really enjoyed it even on a hot summer day.

 1) Add dried mushrooms, crushed garlic cloves, sliced ginger, and dried chilis to the broth in a medium pot and bring to a simmer.
 Let simmer for at least 10 minutes to infuse flavors.